kekeller/LabelMeMaskParser/README.md

 If there are a lot of NONE images, the last script builds a list of work IDs to reject on Amazon Mechanical Turk, as well as a list of images to repeat.

 ## Moles Detective Project Changes
-In out project, we created our own annotations from moles images.
+In our project, we created our own annotations from Skin lesions images.
 we used [LabelMe](http://labelme.csail.mit.edu/Release3.0/), to label approximately 5000 raw data images. for this target, those features was added:
 - there is now an option to parse a complete directory root with sub-directories.